Child harness: Parenting/caregiver philosophy/style

 The advocacy or disapproval of child harnesses is also determined by parenting styles and beliefs.

 Parents and caregivers who use child harnesses often cite safety as the primary reason for doing so, fearing losing contact with the child.
 However, for some the use of child harnesses is only a temporary and/or reserve measure during the education and generation of trust in a child.
-Once the child has proved they have learned such knowledge "the use of the tether can be faded" showing that "when used short term and in a loving manner as a teaching tool" a harness "should not have a negative effect on the child.”.
+Once the child has proved they have learned such knowledge "the use of the tether can be faded" showing that "when used short term and in a loving manner as a teaching tool" a harness "should not have a negative effect on the child."
 Some parents and caregivers also claim that the use of harnesses can be more comfortable for the child as having to raise their arm to hold their parent's hand for extended periods can be uncomfortable.
-Similarly, some parents argue that compared to having their child in a stroller, a using a harness allows for more awareness of their child's needs or wants.
+Similarly, some parents argue that compared to having their child in a stroller, using a harness allows for more awareness of their child's needs or wants.
 Equally, some parents have also observed that their children are more positive and happier during outdoor activity when wearing a harness compared to being a stroller, and that using a child harness "has more to do with how it reflects on us as parents than how it actually affects our children."
-Additionally, some argue if a "parent experiences a lot of anxiety" to such an extent that "it interferes with them taking their children outdoors or on other events" if "the tether increases the parents' feelings of competence and allows the child to go places...than tethering could be beneficial" for both adult and child.
+Additionally, some argue if a "parent experiences a lot of anxiety" to such an extent that "it interferes with them taking their children outdoors or on other events" if "the tether increases the parents' feelings of competence and allows the child to go places ... than tethering could be beneficial" for both adult and child.

 Those who disapprove of child harnesses argue that their use can be socially degrading for children "like treating a child like a dog or an animal" which results in others possibly perceiving "a parent who can't control her toddler."
 Such viewpoints claim that making and enforcing appropriate rules is the primary job of the parent and a child harness avoids such responsibilities.
 Other childcare specialists have also raised concerns over the effect on the confidence of parents and caregivers with the "worst part of using these harnesses and wrist links are the stares that you get from other people who don't understand that they are a safety precaution."
-Others have expressed similar concerns regarding how such "reactions could negatively impact a child" as well as the parent or caregiver as "the stigma from being stared at...could play a larger role in traumatizing the child than the correct use of a tether."
+Others have expressed similar concerns regarding how such "reactions could negatively impact a child" as well as the parent or caregiver as "the stigma from being stared at ... could play a larger role in traumatizing the child than the correct use of a tether."
 Some have also drawn philosophical parallels between using child harnesses for toddlers and the use of GPS and smartphone tracking apps for older children.
 These arguments contend that children benefit when having to solve problems alone or by seeking appropriate help, neither of which are possible if the child has a permanent form attachment to their parent or caregiver.